abbioinfo/CyAnno/README.md

 The expected output of the above code is available [here](https://github.com/abbioinfo/ExpectedOutputs/tree/master/Multi_center_Expected_output).

 ### Samusik dataset
-The following project allows you to download and process the Samusik dataset (10 samples) from Public domain in a format required by CyAnno.
+The following project allows you to download and process the Samusik dataset (10 samples) from public domain in a format required by CyAnno.
 Total three training samples are used and cell label prediction is performed on remaining seven samples.

 ```
 git clone https://github.com/abbioinfo/CyAnnoSamusik.git